2016 Healthy Driven Naperville Marathon & Half Marathon Volunteer Waiver

 By clicking through to the Volunteer sign-up, I am stating I have read the above statements and I am in agreement to comply with the above.
 I also acknowledge I can be removed from my Volunteer position if this contract is broken.

-Sponsored by Edward-Elmhurst Health, the Healthy Driven Naperville Marathon & Half Marathon draws participants from across the globe to Naperville’s lively downtown, historic sights and beautiful neighborhoods.
-The event has established itself as one of the premier endurance events in the Midwest and Naperville as a destination for running enthusiasts.
-Runners – from beginners to Boston hopefuls – will delight in the kinetic atmosphere and well-managed course, made possible by extensive volunteer and spectator support.
+Sponsored by Edward-Elmhurst Health, the Healthy Driven Naperville Half Marathon & 5K draws participants to Naperville’s lively downtown, historic sights and beautiful neighborhoods.
+Runners will delight in the kinetic atmosphere and well-managed course, made possible by extensive volunteer and spectator support.